diondokter/rust-fmt-size/README.md

     width: Option<usize>,
     precision: Option<usize>,

-    buf: &'a mut (dyn Write + 'a),
+    buf: &'a mut (dyn Write + 'a), // <== Here
 }
 ```

 This likely has some implications though.
 Because the code needs to go through this interface using essentially function pointers,
 it's opaque to the optimizer which makes us miss a lot of optimizations.
+And also the full `Write` trait implementation needs to be present.

 Let's see how much that matters.